trevoryao/BetterBell/README.md

 ## Implementation Notes

 - Building facial recognition database
-  - need to have server to update additions to library
+  - Need to have server to update additions to library
-  - write code to update changes
+  - Write code to update changes

 - Use Raspberry Pi as webcam to external server
+  - Server to centralise GPU calculations and facial recognition
+  -

 - Build Swift app to take pictures to upload